Muhayyuddin/MPNet3D/README.md

 # Machine-Learning
-Machine learning using scikit-learn, a simple and efficient tools for data mining and data analysis
+Machine learning using scikit-learn.
+It is a Python-based simple and efficient tools for data mining and data analysis.
+The detailed instructions for installing and using the scikit-learn can be found in wiki.